-With a typical native range incorporating moist woodland areas from North Carolina to Florida to Texas, St. Louis is much farther north than the Southern Magnolia would usually grow.
-Unlike the ‘Brown Beauty’ Magnolia cultivar found near Mudd Field, the non-cultivar version is generally ill-suited to St. Louis winters, and this specimen has survived primarily because it is in a relatively sheltered location.
+The Southern Magnolia, known for its fragrant late-springtime flowers, is one of the most characteristic native trees of the American south.
+With a typical native range incorporating moist woodland areas from North Carolina to Florida to Texas, St. Louis is much farther north than where Southern Magnolias usually grow.
+Unlike the ‘Brown Beauty’ Southern Magnolia cultivar near Mudd Field, the non-cultivar version is generally ill-suited to St. Louis winters, and this specimen has survived primarily because it is in a relatively sheltered location.
 The tree’s most distinctive feature is its leaves—glossy dark green on top and a soft pale green below.
-While typically considered to be a (broadleaf) evergreen, it may become partially deciduous in harsh winters when it loses some of these leaves.
+While typically considered to be (broadleaf) evergreen, it may become partially deciduous in harsh winters when it loses some of these leaves.

 |Latin Name||Magnolia grandiflora|